-- There were 40,425 entries from Year 12 learners, accounting for 92.6% of all entries.
+- There were 37,150 entries from Year 12 learners, accounting for 92.9% of all entries.
 This is almost the same as the proportion in 2021, but a much larger share than in 2019 when 76.5% of entries were from Year 12 learners.

 There are a number of factors that can influence why entries for year groups might change over time, for example changes to: